Doll Class in Corvallis, OR

 Lee shared some of her wonderful Transformative dolls with me,

-made in great frustration with the Medicare
+including this one, made in great frustration with the Medicare

 "doughnut hole."